Moongoord/Support-for-your-code/CONTRIBUTING.md

 ### 3. Report Issues

-Help us improve by reporting:
+Help improve the libraries by reporting:
 - Bugs in the libraries
 - Unclear documentation
 - Missing examples